hsmith99/people_ops_tools/FORM_SETUP.md

    - Description: Display the name of the person being reviewed
    - Note: This can be populated from the reviewee email

-   **Question 5-10: Your Review Questions**
+   **Question 5+: Your Review Questions (Conditional)**

-   - Add your standard performance review questions, for example:
+   **Set up conditional sections** based on Review Type:

+   - **Section: Self Review Questions** (shown when Review Type = "Self")
-     - "Rate overall performance" (Scale 1-5)
+     - "Rate your overall performance" (Scale 1-5)
+     - "What are your key strengths?"
+(Paragraph)
+     - "What areas would you like to improve?"
+(Paragraph)
+     - "What are your career goals?"
+(Paragraph)
+     - "Overall self-rating" (Multiple choice: Exceeds, Meets, Below)

+   - **Section: Manager Review Questions** (shown when Review Type = "Manager")
+     - "Rate your manager's leadership" (Scale 1-5)
+     - "What does your manager do well?"
+(Paragraph)
+     - "How can your manager better support you?"
+(Paragraph)
+     - "Manager effectiveness rating" (Multiple choice: Excellent, Good, Needs Improvement)

+   - **Section: Peer Review Questions** (shown when Review Type = "Peer")
+     - "Rate this peer's collaboration" (Scale 1-5)
      - "What are their key strengths?"
 (Paragraph)
      - "What areas need improvement?"
 (Paragraph)
+     - "How well do they work in a team?"
+(Paragraph)
+     - "Overall peer rating" (Multiple choice: Exceeds, Meets, Below)

+   - **Section: Direct Report Review Questions** (shown when Review Type = "Direct Report")
+     - "Rate this direct report's performance" (Scale 1-5)
-     - "Provide specific examples" (Paragraph)
+     - "What are their key strengths?"
+(Paragraph)
-     - "Recommendations for development" (Paragraph)
+     - "What areas need development?"
+(Paragraph)
+     - "How can they grow in their role?"
+(Paragraph)
-     - "Overall rating" (Multiple choice: Exceeds, Meets, Below)
+     - "Overall performance rating" (Multiple choice: Exceeds, Meets, Below)

+   **See "Conditional Logic Setup" section below for detailed instructions.**

 3. **Form Settings**
    - Collect email addresses: OFF